catchit2000/hello-world/README.md

 Hello All,

-I'm Mary, a c/c++/c# prograamer ready to learn something new.
+I'm Mary, a c/c++/c# programmer ready to learn something new.